NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 HTTP response compression works through content negotiation between clients and servers:

-- Clients can send the list of the compression formats they support using the `Accept-Encoding` request header,
+- Clients send the list of the compression formats they support using the `Accept-Encoding` request header,
 - Servers can choose to compress their responses using an algorithm that both they and the client support.
   - They indicate which algorithm they used with the `Content-Encoding` response header.
   - They also send the `Vary` response header to instruct caches to treat requests to the same URL but with different `Accept-Encoding` header values as separately cacheable entities.